Profile

 for different use cases.

-no
+mandatory: no

-numeric
+values: numeric

-monetary per energy
+unit: monetary per energy

 build_priority